mag3sticl/shinywatcher/README.md

 Shiny Watcher checks your DB for shiny encounters and then sends a notification to Discord if it finds any.
 It allows to filter out Pokemon and Workers as well as report the login account used by the worker.

-Notifications appear as: `Name (Gender icon, IV%, lv#; remaining min/sec left)\nFound: Time\nDespawns: Time\nWorker device/account` (the screenshot below is somewhat outdated, but is accurate enough).
+Notifications appear as: `Name (Gender icon, IV%, lv#)\nDespawns: Time (remaining min/sec left)\nWorker device/account` (the screenshot below is somewhat outdated, but is accurate enough).
 For Android devices, the coordinates are embeded so you can copy them by pressing for ~2 seconds.
 Fast and easy.
 There's also an option to optimize notifications for iOS devices.

 ![Screenshot](https://i.imgur.com/kvUSoI4.png)